 1. God is not Taken by Surprise

-As the ageing Zechariah goes about his priestly duties in the temple, an angel suddenly appears by the altar of incense.
+As the aging Zechariah goes about his priestly duties in the temple, an angel suddenly appears by the altar of incense.
 In this moment of Divine interruption, the angel has a personal message for Zechariah; he is about to become a father.
 (Luke 1:5-25)

 For Zechariah, it is a point of no return.
 From now on, he and his wife Elizabeth are caught up in the unfolding story of God’s salvation.
 Their son will be known as John the Baptist.

 You may have been taken by surprise, but you can rest in knowing that your Father has the eternal perspective on your situation – and He is trustworthy.
 He has felt your pain, He has seen your waiting, and He has been at work in the background, orchestrating His answers on your behalf.
 In times ahead, you will realize what God has been up to all along.

 2. Your Father has Already Provided for What is Ahead

 Zechariah’s wife Elizabeth is 6 months pregnant when the next ‘suddenly’ occurs.
 The angel Gabriel is sent by God to a young woman named Mary.
 To Mary is given the extraordinary honour of giving birth to the Messiah, Jesus.
 (Luke 1:26-38)